abutton

 Reset

-The 3 Stages of IT Transformation: IT Efficiency, Digital Innovation and Growth Enablement
+The 3 Stages of IT Transformation: Efficiency, Innovation, and Growth

 POST_3_Stages_of_IT_Innovation-03_(1)The shift in IT priorities over the last five years is truly exciting.
 Recent studies by Gartner and others on CIO priorities in 2014 have clearly put digital innovation at the top of everyone’s list.
 The IT department is transforming from an internal “vendor” to the business to now becoming an equal partner in the C-suite and helping to craft business strategy.